 When I checked the box at the Chamber of Commerce and Industry for “We may pass on your information for initiating business”, I had no idea what I was trying to do.
 Exactly: advertising!
 Because in fact every other member of the Chamber of Commerce and Industry can now request my company name and my contact details as well as my field of activity if they want to initiate business.

 A Bonn publishing house, which is notorious for such marketing actions, apparently wanted that: I met their business attempt in the form of a telephone call.
 Wanted overfriendly penetrated me by heart the learned little proverbs of the too nice lady in the sales department in the ear.

-What I really hate about such calls: The concealment tactics, which should not let the called customer notice that something should be disclosed to him.
-Because of, I would like to send something and I would then have the opportunity to relate it ... blblbla .. spooled the lady emphasizes joyfully her proverb.
-So it took a whopping five minutes to realize I wanted to get started.
+What I really hate about such calls: the disguise tactic, which shouldn't let the called customer notice that something should be gossiped on him.
+Why not, someone would like to send me something and I would then have the opportunity to continue to buy it ... blbl blue ... the lady happily reeled off her speech.
+So it took five minutes before I realized that I was going to be turned on.